cryptexfinance/website/src/pages/blog/2021-11-03-meet-your-keeper-leo.md

   - TCAP Index
   - blog
 ---
 Upon the launch of Single Side CTX Staking, Cryptex rolled out the Crypt Keeper delegator program.
 In an effort to further decentralize the protocol, users must select a delegator when staking.
 Crypt Keepers are responsible for actively viewing and participating in governance proposals.
 This is a big responsibility!
 We decided to host a series of interviews on each Crypt Keeper to help the community make informed decisions.
-This edition of our series features our Keeper Indigo.
-We asked Indigo a series of questions on their background, experience, and vision for Cryptex.
+This edition of our series features our Keeper Leo.
+We asked Leo a series of questions on their background, experience, and vision for Cryptex.

 **What is your background?**

-I am a Security Engineer by trade at a top tech company.
-I'm also a huge crypto hobbyist and like to perform security audits of smart contracts and blockchain company OpSec for fun and profit.
-I love to learn about blockchains and DeFi in my free time and have been active in the space for almost a year now.
-I have been following Cryptex since its inception.
+* I am a software engineer building a layer one public blockchain.

 **What's your experience working with DAOs?**

-Cryptex is the first project that I have seriously gotten involved with through a DAO.
-I've been active in other project communities but haven't been passionate about a DAO until Cryptex.
+* I have participated in several DAOs focusing on NFT investment, and Defi products.

 **What about Cryptex excites you the most?**

-I love the talent and philosophy of the core team.
-What excites me most, though, is the idea of bringing an easily accessible crypto-index to the masses.
-I think a lot of people are more passive investors and just throw their savings into index funds.
-These are people that crypto misses, and TCAP makes it possible to passively invest in the whole space for people who know nothing about it.
+* I love the synthetic asset sectors.
+The S&P500 for all crypto market cap is so cool.
+Also, the fair launch is the key to bootstrap the community and supporters of the project.
+That’s the key spirit of a blockchain project.

 **What is the future you see for Cryptex?**

-It's hard to say what direction we will take.
-I expect to see TCAP become a major player in the token space because it is such a solid token that I think everyone can easily get behind.
-I believe people will invest in TCAP just as they have invested in the S&P 500, and Cryptex products will be a huge target for more passive investors that crypto generally has a hard time attracting.
+* I see Cryptex can expand to other synthetic assets not only on TCAP but also sectors like the DeFi sector, NFT sector, or even more like S&P500, NASDAQ, etc. Cryptex can be a strong protocol of all kinds of synthetic assets by working with the Chainlink oracle.

 **In your view, what are the most important developments that should be prioritized?**

-Expansion to L2 networks (Polygon, Arbitrum, Optimism, etc.), listing on more exchanges, and development of more oracle-pegged tokens.
-Expansion requires liquidity, so I feel it is really important to continue to incentivize liquidity providers and adopters of TCAP and CTX.
-I think we also need to reduce the barrier to entry of minting TCAP (decreasing minimum collateral requirements, utilizing locked collateral for yield farming opportunities, accepting more tokens as collateral).
+* There are two things we need to consider.
+One is to increase the adoption of the TCAP product in the DeFi world, such as using it as collateral for lending protocol.
+Another one is to increase the TVL of Cryptex and the liquidity of TCAP.

 **Why should people choose you as their crypt keeper?**

-People should choose me if they feel strongly aligned with my core vision for Cryptex.
-I think it is healthier to distribute votes evenly among crypt keepers, though.
-Consider delegating to smaller crypt keepers so no one crypt keeper gets too big.
+* First of all, I love this project and took part in it since the testnet.
+Second, I worked in the crypto industry for a few years so that I am very familiar with various crypto projects, including L1/L2, DeFi, and NFT.
+I would like to contribute my time and ideas to help grow and improve the project.
+Third, I have a strong connection with a large global Chinese crypto community, which provided me with a diversified view to help the project outreach to more community members.

 **What is a hobby of yours?**

-I am an avid musician and love to learn to play new instruments.
-I mostly play piano and guitar and love to challenge myself with new music.
-I also like playing video games and have an extensive collection of mechanical keyboards.
-I like birbs. 🐦
+* I love long-distance running, and hiking/backpacking

-This concludes our interview with Indigo, if you have any questions for them please feel free to reach out on Discord: Indigo#3132.
+This concludes our interview with Leo, if you have any questions for them please feel free to reach out on Discord: lc#4331.
 Check out [this](https://cryptex.finance/blog/2021-10-07-how-to-use-single-side-staking-delegate-to-crypt-keepers/) blog post to learn more about delegating to Crypt Keepers and CTX staking.
 Be sure to look out for our next Keeper interview!